Irrelon/ForerunnerDB/readme.md

 * [Array Positional in Updates (.$)](#array-positional-in-updates)

 #### $replace
+> PLEASE NOTE: $replace can only be used on the top-level.
+Nested $replace operators are not currently supported and may cause unexpected behaviour.

 The $replace operator will take the passed object and overwrite the target document with the object's keys and values.
 If a key exists in the existing document but not in the passed object, ForerunnerDB will remove the key from the document.